 As part of the commitment from The FA and County FAs to continually improve the opportunities for disabled players, 13 Regional Talent Hubs have been put in place across the Country.
 These Talent Hubs will give young footballers aged 7-11 years and 12-16 years who have cerebral palsy, hearing impairments or are partially sighted the opportunity to progress into a talent development programme, the FA Player Pathway and possibly into the elite England Impairment Specific squads.

-For more information on the FA Regional Disability Talent Hubs, please contact Jason Lee Disability Football Development Officer at Gloucestershire FA: Jason.Lee@gloucestershirefa.com
+For more information on our local FA Regional Disability Talent Hubs, please contact Jason Lee, Disability Football Development Officer at Gloucestershire FA: Jason.Lee@gloucestershirefa.com

 Disability Football Within Education

 Somerset FA works closely with all 14 special schools in the area together with mainstream schools to support players with a disability.
 In partnership with Somerset Schools FA, we run our Inclusive Schools League from March – June of each academic year and a central venue to provide them competitive opportunities that schools/students wouldn’t normally be able to take up.